 Forms of the game

-Gloucestershire play in the Specsavers County Championship Division 2.
+Gloucestershire play in Division One of the LV= County Championship.
 A County Championship game is a 4 day match.
 Each team has two innings of batting and bowling each.
 The match can finish early if the opposition bowl out the other team before they reach the targeted score.

 Royal London Cup

 Royal London One-Day Cup is a 50 over match which is played over a one day period.
 Each team has 50 overs to bowl and 50 overs to bat.
 Whoever scores the most runs within their 50 overs, wins the match.